 4.Place the duck breasts in a COLD nonstick or cast iron pan.
 Turn heat to medium low and cook for 12-14 minutes, allowing the fat to render.
 Turn the breasts over and cook for another 2 minutes.
 Check for doneness, 130 degrees F is medium rare.
 Allow to cool for 5 minutes and then slice and serve with blueberry mostarda.

-Gwendolyn of Wine Predator https://winepredator.com will share Getting to know Napa: Bison Steak BBQ with Rombauer Atlas and Stice Cabs plus Conn Creek Atlas Rose! #WinePW
+- Gwendolyn of Wine Predator will share Getting to Know Napa: Bison BBQ, Rombauer Atlas and Stice Cabs + Conn Creek Atlas Rose! #WinePW

 - Peter and Nancy of Pull That Cork will share Lamb Gyros and a Super Sauvignon Blanc for #winePW